jlowe000/oci-arcade/README.md

 1. Create 2 compute instances in the public subnet (for the purposes of this README - one will be referred to as arcade-web and the other as arcade-kafka)
 1. Create an object storage bucket that is public
 1. On arcade-web:
-    1. Install git, docker, docker-compose, pip, Oracle Cloud CLI, Oracle Instant Client
+    1. Install git, docker, pip, Oracle Cloud CLI, Oracle Instant Client
     1. Update the firewall with 8080/tcp, 8081/tcp, 2377/tcp, 4789/ucp, 7946/tcp, 7946/udp
     1. Create a docker-swarm manager (with arcade-kafka as the worker)
     1. Create an attachable and overlay "swarm" network called arcade_network
     1. Create an oracle user
 1. On arcade-kafka:
+    1. Install git, docker, docker-compose, pip
+    1. Update the firewall with 2377/tcp, 4789/ucp, 7946/tcp, 7946/udp
+    1. Join as a docker-swarm worker (with arcade-kafka as the worker)
+    1. Create an attachable and overlay "swarm" network called arcade_network
+    1. Create an oracle user
     1. More to come ...
 1. On arcade-kafka (as user):
+    1. Build / Run kafka cluster
     1. More to come ...
 1. On arcade-web (as user):
     1. Create a keys for the OCI API Signing Keys.